 Instructions for submitting your essay electronically: To submit your essays, please log onto TCNJ’s new course management system Canvas.
 To log on, please go to canvas.tcnj.edu and log onto the system using your TCNJ username and (email) password.
 Once you are logged into Canvas, please look under the Courses menu.
-You will see a Summer Reading Course listed with your name and SRP xxx.
-The number does not matter and will depend on the FSP you are enrolled in.
-Once you select the SRP course, you will be taken to its home page.
-Directions for submitting your essay and commenting on the essays of your fellow students will be found on the SRP course’s home page.
+You will see an FSP course listed.
+Once you select the FSP course, you will be taken to its home page.
+Directions for submitting your essay and commenting on the essays of your fellow students will be found on the course’s home page.

-If you experience any problems, please contact Robert Anderson at randerso@tcnj or Tom Hagedorn at email@example.com in the Liberal Learning office.
-Please note that TCNJ is transitioning to Canvas this fall and there will be some problems that occur.
-We will fix them as soon as they are reported.
-Also, please bring a copy of your essay along with you to your summer reading session on August 26th.
+If you experience any problems, please contact the SRP coordinator at firstname.lastname@example.org in the Liberal Learning office.
+Also, please bring a copy of your essay along with you to your summer reading session on August 25th.
 You might want to reference it during the discussion.

 Goals of the Summer Reading Program